Pro Bono Resources

 Pro Bono Clearinghouse

-To this end, our Pro Bono Clearinghouse matches eligible clients facing trademark issues with member attorneys who volunteer to provide services free of charge.
-This Clearinghouse Program is the only one currently in existence dedicated primarily to trademarks.
+The Clearinghouse matches eligible clients facing trademark issues with member attorneys who volunteer to provide services free of charge.
+A global initiative, it is the only program of its kind dedicated primarily to trademarks.

 The Clearinghouse serves low-income individuals, small- to medium-enterprises, not-for-profit, and nonprofit or charitable organizations with low operating budgets that might not otherwise have affordable access to legal assistance.